Learn more about this critical component of UX design.

 Read more: UI vs. UX Design: What's the Difference?

-In her 2015 book “UX Strategy: How to Devise Innovative Digital Products That People Want,” Jaime Levy defines four tenets of UX strategy—key elements that work harmoniously to make a strategy effective.
+In her 2015 book “UX Strategy: How to Devise Innovative Digital Products That People Want,” Jaime Levy defines four tenets of user experience strategy—key elements that work harmoniously to make a strategy effective.

-1. Business strategy: These are the company’s guiding principles, as well as competitive advantage, revenue streams, and high-level business objectives.
+1. Business strategy: This includes the company’s guiding principles, business model, target customers, competitive advantage, revenue streams, and high-level business objectives.

-2. Value innovation: Companies achieve value innovation by pursuing value for customers (differentiation) and lower costs for the company simultaneously.
+2. Value innovation: Companies achieve value innovation by pursuing value for customers (differentiation) and lowering costs for the company simultaneously.

-4. Killer user experience design: Once the other tenets are in place, it’s time to craft an exceptional user experience focused on the product's key features.
-This experience should not only bring value to the customer but also do so seamlessly.
+4. Killer user experience design: Once the other tenets are in place, it’s time to craft an exceptional user experience at every customer touchpoint focusing on key features.
+This experience should not only bring value to the customer but also seamlessly do so.

 Thinking about starting a career in UX?
 Start building the job-ready skills you need from UX professionals at Google with the Google UX Design Professional Certificate.
 Complete three end-to-end projects for your portfolio and earn a credential for your resume in less than six months.